-I am senior lecturer and docent (associate professor) in practical philosophy.
+I am a professor in practical philosophy.
 Most of my research has been in the fields of normativity and value theory.
-I am the recipient of a Vetenskapsrådet grant from 2019 to 2022 for the research project, 'Pragmatism, Pluralism, and Reasons for Belief' and will be working on a monograph, tentatively titled Pragmatic Foundations of a Pluralist Theory of Theoretical Reason.
+I am the recipient of a Vetenskapsrådet grant from 2019 to 2022 for the research project, 'Pragmatism, Pluralism, and Reasons for Belief' and am working on a monograph: The True and the Good: A New Theory of Theoretical Reason.

 My first post in philosophy was as a visiting assistant professor at the Johns Hopkins University, after which I joined McGill University as an assistant professor and where I later an associate professor.
 I joined the department at Uppsala in autumn 2015.
 My first degree was in classics from Middlebury College, after which I read for an M.A. in philosophy at Bristol University under the supervision of Andrew Pyle and James Ladyman and then a D.Phil in Philosophy at Oxford University under the supervision of John Broome.
 I have held visiting fellowships or lectureships at the CSMN, Lund University, Oxford University, and Stockholm University and have been an academic visitor at the ANU.
 My primary research interests are in theoretical and practical reason and value theory.
 I am currently being funded by Veteskapsrådet on a three year project (2019-2022), Pragmatism, Pluralism, and Reasons for Belief.
-During this time my primary research focus will be writing a monograph, tentatively titled Pragmatic Foundations of a Pluralist Theory of Theoretical Reason.
+During this time, my primary research focus will be writing a monograph, tentatively called, The True and the Good: A New Theory of Theoretical Reason.

 Weighing and Reasoning: Themes from the Work of John Broome, a co-edited volume with Iwao Hirose.
 Oxford University Press: Oxford (2015).